nicola144/personal_site/content/posts/monte_carlo_indep.md

 &=  \frac{\mu^2}{N}  \left ( \mathcal{O}((2 \pi)^{D/2}) - 1 \right )
 \end{aligned}\end{equation}\tag{7}\label{eq7}$$

+and we see that there is a very clear **exponential** dependence on the dimension $D$.
+In the derivation, we have used simple closure properties of Gaussian densities and the closed form solution for the normalizing constant of a Gaussian.
+Is it fair to characterize this exponential dependence as independent of dimension?
+Seems hard to ignore.
+The feeling is that an analysis in the spirit of those done in high-dimensional statistics (e.g. [6,7]), where the **ratio** (or similar functions) between the dimension $D$ and the sample size $N$ are studied.
+Indeed, in \eqref{eq7} as long as $N$ grows exponentially with $D$, the MSE can be controlled to be constant (in $N$ *and* $D$).
+This is clearly a strong requirement on the number of samples.

 ## References
 1. Art B. Owen.
 Monte Carlo theory, methods and examples.
 2013